ramluislmarmol/northwind_traders/README.md

 # Project Description

 ## Rationale
 This project aims to analyze the famous Northwind Traders dataset using an multipage interactive Power BI dashboard connected to a MySQL database.
+The goal of this project is to provide the top management for at-a-glance analysis of the current performance of the company.
+Focusing on implementing slicers and multipage report.

 ## Project Output
 ### Dashboard